Are House Rats Dangerous?

 How Dangerous Are Rats?

-One of the main reasons house rats are unwelcome in households is that they are very dangerous to human health.
 Around the globe, house mice and rats are well-known for spreading around thirty-five diseases infecting humans and household pets.
 Scratches and bites from rats can result in fevers and illnesses.

-Most significantly, the urine of rats is mainly responsible for the harmful spread of leptospirosis, resulting in kidney and liver damage.
-Leptospirosis would be contracted once a human inhale or handles the rat’s scat.
-In addition, serious complications, including cardiovascular problems and liver and renal failure, may arise too.
+Leptospirosis can be contracted once a human inhales or handles the rat’s scat.
+In addition, serious complications, including cardiovascular problems and liver and renal failure, may arise, too.

 What Diseases Do House Rats Carry?